RunestoneInteractive/pythonds/_sources/Graphs/DiscussionQuestions.rst

 10. Derive an expression for the base of the exponent used in expressing the running time of the knights tour.

+.. shortanswer:: DFS

    11. Explain why the general DFS algorithm is not suitable for solving the knights tour problem.

 12. What is the Big-O running time for Prim’s minimum